 Skip to main content

-The checkly checks command lets you list and inspect checks in your Checkly account directly from the terminal.
-You can filter, search, and drill into individual check details, recent results, and error groups.
+The checkly checks command lets you list, inspect, and analyze checks in your Checkly account directly from the terminal.
+You can filter, search, and drill into individual check details, recent results, error groups, and analytics stats.

 Before using checkly checks, ensure you have: